SAP-samples/btp-task-center-integration/concur-scenario/ips-integration.md

 SAP Concur Entity as an
 IdP Target](https://www.concurtraining.com/customers/tech_pubs/Docs/_Current/SG_Shr/Shr_SG_Concur_IdP_Target.pdf) to generate an SAP Concur company request token for SAP Cloud Idenitty Services - Identity Provisioning (IPS).

+2. Note that the SAP Concur Company Request Token required for SAP Concur and SAP Cloud Identity Services - Identity Provisioning(IPS) integration is different from the one used for integration with SAP Task Center and the App ID specified in this guide is for IPS only.

-2. Save the values generated in SAP Concur for **Company UUID** and **Company Request Token**, which you will later use for the *SAP Concur* target system configuration in the IPS admin console.
+3. Save the values generated in SAP Concur for **Company UUID** and **Company Request Token**, which you will later use for the *SAP Concur* target system configuration in the IPS admin console.

 > ![ips_integration_10](images/ips_integration_10.png)

-3.  **Note: **The token must be entered into the IPS connector configuration within 24 hours.
+4.  **Note: **The token must be entered into the IPS connector configuration within 24 hours.
 Otherwise, it will expire, and you\'ll have to request a new token.